 The study investigated the impact of various treatments of RhizoMyx Eco Gr on lodging and moisture percentage in paddy (Variety: VDG1).
 The findings indicated a consistent lodging percentage of 0.00% across all treatments (T1 to T8), suggesting that none of the treatments contributed to lodging in the crop.
 The recorded grain moisture percentages were as follows: T1 (RhizoMyx Eco Gr-1) exhibited a moisture content of 17.23%, T2 (RhizoMyx Eco Gr-2) showed 19.60%, T3 (RhizoMyx Eco Gr-3) achieved 17.59%, T4 (RhizoMyx Eco Gr-4) evidenced 18.02%, T5 (RhizoMyx Eco Gr-5) reached 18.68%, T6 (RhizoMyx Eco Gr-6) recorded 19.37%, T7 (RhizoMyx Eco Gr-7) reflected 18.33%, and T8 (RhizoMyx Eco Gr-8) indicated 19.03%.
 (Table 5).
 Bacillus pumilus TUAT1, as reported by Agake et al. (2022), significantly improved growth, root development, and lodging resistance in forage rice, contributing to enhanced yield components.
 This aligns with findings by Patriyawaty and Agustina (2022), who observed that various forms and dosages of biofertilizers positively influenced growth characteristics and yield in lowland rice, underscoring the importance of optimizing biofertilizer management.
 Furthermore, Zhang et al. (2025) emphasized the relevance of mechanical properties such as stem bending strength in japonica hybrid rice as key indicators of lodging resistance, providing insights for both breeding and crop management strategies.
 Complementing these findings, Harahap et al. (2023) demonstrated that indigenous plant growth-promoting rhizobacteria (PGPR) isolates not only enhanced nitrogen use efficiency but also improved agronomic traits and lodging resistance in upland rice.

 These results illustrate a spectrum of moisture levels, suggesting potential variability in treatment effectiveness.
-Notably, treatments T2 and T6 exhibited the highest moisture levels (19.60% and 19.37%, respectively), while T1 presented the lowest moisture level (17.23%).
+Notably, treatments T2 and T6 exhibited the highest moisture levels (1960 sig % and 19.37%, respectively), while T1 presented the lowest moisture level (17.23%).
 The statistical significance of moisture variances was observed among the treatments.
 Research demonstrates that the application of biofertilizers significantly impacts the moisture percentage on grain and straw of paddy rice, ultimately enhancing yield and productivity.
 This data contributes to understanding the influence of RhizoMyx Eco Gr treatments on paddy crop characteristics, underscoring its potential agronomic benefits.

 Table 5.
 Effect of RhizoMyx Eco Gr on lodging and moisture percentage of Paddy (Var: VDG1)